arpang12/MosquitoSpeciesDetection/README.md

-# Mosquito species detection using Moblenet V2 object dtection alogrithm
+# Mosquito species detection using Moblenet V2 object detection alogrithm
 This is a mosquito species detection web app which can detect species of mosquito using tensorflow object-detection api

 # Models trained